kernel-php/code-igniter-smarty/README.md

 ## Use Smarty engine template with Code Igniter
 > By Pascal Koch - <a href="pascalkoch.net">pascalkoch.net</a>

-### How it works
-The use of Code Igniter with a parent controller of all is perfectly accepted here.<br/>

 ### Installation
 0. Download or use Code Igniter, it is your application
 1. Installation of Smarty